MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interface-object.md

 The interface object declares an interface name along with its methods, and objects that implement the interface methods, must use the `implements` keyword along with the interface name(s).
 The interface object itself does not contain any code, only signatures, and cannot itself be called from code, but must be implemented by other objects.

-The compiler checks to ensure that implementations adhere to assigned interfaces.
+The AL compiler checks to ensure that implementations adhere to assigned interfaces.

 You can declare variables as a given interface to allow passing objects that implement the interface, and then call interface implementations on the passed object in a polymorphic manner.